 (b) Personal data in respect of Section 3.7 and our enewsletter database (“notification data”) will also be reviewed annually.
-Where enewsletter subscribers have not opened a newsletter during the previous 12-month period, they will be unsubscribed from the enewsletter service.
+Where enewsletter subscribers have not opened a newsletter during the previous 12-month period, and when newsletters have been sent at least four times during this same 12-month period, they will be unsubscribed from the enewsletter service.

 6.4 We may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.

 6.5 We endeavour to take all reasonable steps to protect your personal information.
 However, we cannot guarantee the security of any data that you disclose and we will not be responsible for any breach of security unless this is due to our negligence or willful default.

 7.1 In this Section 7, we have summarised the rights that you have under data protection law.
 You should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.

 7.2 Your principal rights under data protection law are (a) the right to access; (b) the right to rectification; (c) the right to erasure; (d) the right to restrict processing; (e) the right to object to processing; (f) the right to data portability; (g) the right to complain to a supervisory authority; and (h) the right to withdraw consent.